EventStore/documentation/docs/server/v20/server/operations/scavenge-options.md

 When you [delete a stream](../streams/deleting-streams-and-events.md), you can use either a soft delete or hard delete.
 When using hard delete, the stream gets closed with a tombstone event.
 Such an event tells the database that the stream cannot be reopened, so any attempt to write to the hard-deleted stream will fail.
 The tombstone event doesn't get scavenged.

 You can override this behaviour and tell EventStoreDB that you want to delete all the traces of hard-deleted streams too, using the option specified below.
-After a scavenge operation runs, all hard-deleted streams will be open for writing new events again.
+After a scavenge operation runs, all hard-deleted streams will be open for appending new events again.

 ::: warning Active chunk
 If you hard-delete a stream in the current chunk, it will remain hard-deleted even with this option enabled.
 It's because the active chunk won't be affected by the scavenge.